-- GEOCHEMICAL SAMPLING (soil and rock sampling) is a non-invasive technique to determine the existence and extent of mineralization and a potential resource.
+- determine the existence and extent of mineralization and a potential resource.
 Geochemical data are used to focus on areas of higher mineral potential as the project advances and help to define drill targets.
 They assist the company to drill more selectively and thereby increase the chances of intersecting mineralised zones during exploration and reduce the overall footprint of exploration and environmental impact in the area.
-Geochemical surveys will be the first ground exploration method to be undertaken by the proponent in the licence area. - SAMPLING Selecting a fractional but representative part of the soil or rock for analysis. - GROUND GEOPHYSICAL SURVEYS, including magnetic and Induced Polarization (IP) techniques, will be undertaken, as appropriate, to collect data that give an indication of essential rock properties, particularly at depth.
+Geochemical surveys will be the first ground exploration method to be undertaken by the proponent in the licence area. - SAMPLING Selecting a fractional but representative part of the soil or rock for analysis. - Techniques, will be undertaken, as appropriate, to collect data that give an indication of essential rock properties, particularly at depth.
 They are also used to map the geological structures.
 IP surveys involve sending electrical currents into the ground, measured via electrodes along linear cutlines up to 3 km long to provide access to electrical cables.
 Small holes in the ground (0.2m x 0.2m x 0.3m) will be required for IP electrodes every 25 or 50m along a survey line.
 Copper sulphate solution will be used to improve the conduction of electrodes during the IP survey.
 The majority of EM techniques are completely non-invasive and operate by sending electromagnetically induced currents into the ground.
 EM surveys are conducted along the same linear traverse lines.
 A variation is the Audio-Magneto Telluric (AMT) technique, in which surveys utilize the same lines and small holes in the ground, but without the application of high voltage electrical currents. - RAB DRILLING (Rotary Air Blast drilling) is an open-hole technique that injects compressed air down the drill pipe and recovers the drill-chip fragments, on the outside of the drill stem. - DIAMOND DRILLING entails the use of a diamond-studded drill in order to obtain core samples of two cm or more in diameter.
 Bio-degradable drill additives will be used during diamond core drilling.
 Soil, rock and drill core samples will be temporarily stored at the site office.
 Exploration activities are usually undertaken in phases, with periods of no field activity between them, whilst awaiting analytical results, and the integration and interpretation of data to decide on the next phase of exploration.